 USA / Route 66

-After a few miles on the Interstate and Highway we will see the first Route 66 street signs near Joliet.
-Around midday we will reach the Launching Pad in Wilmington, one of the last original Route 66 restaurants.
+Our Route 66 adventure starts.
+Around midday we will reach Wilmington with the Gemini Giant, a large fiberglass figure of the 1960's era.
 After an obligatory stop at the Dixie Truckers Home, we will end our first day in Spingfield/Illinois which was for many years the chosen home city of Abraham Lincoln, the president of the United States during the civil war.

 We deliberately want to do without the unnecessary challenges of confusing streets in the city, bad road conditions and misleading signs to the "Mother Road".
 We will travel some distances of the tour on the Route 66 and others on the Interstate.
 Today's highlight and absolute must are the Meramec Caverns.
 The famous limestone caves have been a tourist classic since the beginning of the Route 66 and served the outlaw Jesse James as a welcome hiding place from his pursuers.

-The motto of the day today is: drive, drive, drive namely through three states: Missouri, Kansas and Oklahoma.
+The motto of the day today is: travellling - namely through three states: Missouri, Kansas and Oklahoma.
 The latter is known through countless thunderstorms, the particularly striking red earth and for all Route 66 fans the probably longest continuous route on the Highway 66.

 We will start our day with a real photo highlight: A bridge with 38(!) huge arches spanning the Canadian River.
 And the Route 66 museum in Clinton that we will visit is a memorial that is different to all others: each room is dedicated to a decade of the "Main Street of America".
 A further highlight on our tour is the next stop and overnight stay at the Big Texan Steak Ranch in Amarillo.

-We continue our adventure tour on the Route 66 to the legendary Cadillac Ranch.
+We continue our bus tour on Route 66 to the legendary Cadillac Ranch.
 As a reminder of the golden days of the Route 66 ten Cadillac's are buried vertically into the ground.
-Next stop is the Midpoint Cafe in Adrian.
-Say "Howdy“while strolling in.
-Adrian is the geo-mathematical center of the old Route 66.
+Next stop is Adrian, the geo-mathematical center of the old Route 66.
 This is as important as crossing the equator.
+Brunch at Russell's Travel Center with its world class Car Museum rounds up the morning.
 At the end of our eventful day, we will spend the night in historic Santa Fe.

 This morning we want to check out the original film location of Maggie's Diner from the cult movie "Wild Hogs" with John Travolta in Madrid.
 After taking a group picture our tour takes us past Mesas, cottonwood trees and continues on the gentle winding road to Laguna Pueblo where the Spaniards built the mission church, which we will visit.
 Just in time for dinner, we will reach the hotel El Rancho in Gallup after riding several more beautiful miles through Indian Territory.
 The heydays are gone, but there once was a time when famous Hollywood stars met up here.
 Ronald Reagan slept in room 103; Humphrey Bogart in room 213, Doris Day in room 109, Kirk Douglas stayed in 105, Gregory Peck in 111.
 The Marx brothers resided in room 118, John Wayne recovered in room 100 after a long days ride and for Hermann the German room 101 is regularly reserved for the night.

-On our last day "on the road“ we will head straight for Los Angeles to Santa Monica Boulevard.
-Our Route 66 adventure tour ends here at the pier of Santa Monica, where we will spend our last night directly on the promenade.
-During our final dinner we will reminisce about our dream journey.
+The last day "on the road" starts today.
+From Barstow we will travel the last miles on the Route 66 to Victorville and then take the Interstate straight to Los Angeles.
+Our Route 66 bus tour ends here at the Pier of Santa Monica, where we will spend our last night directly on the promenade.
+During our final dinner we will reminisce about our common bus tour.

 Route 66 Kicks Bus Tour - what's included: